paulrobertlloyd/paulrobertlloyd-v4/README.md

 Generated files are written to the `www` directory.

+Then, ensure the `WEBMENTION_IO_TOKEN` environment variable is set, which should be populated with your [API key from webmention.io](https://webmention.io/settings).

 ## Development

 When developing the site, you may want files automatically compiled and the browser to refresh automatically.
 To do this, run `npm run watch`.